-SAILING-America's Cup gets under way with one-boat race
+Sailing-America's Cup gets under way with one-boat race

 An international jury is considering the arguments, but a formal hearing was not scheduled until Monday - a day after the opening race.

-After the one-boat race, New Zealand skipper Dean Barker said that while he respected Luna Rossa's decision not to sail and shared the Italian team's concerns about the rule changes, he was disappointed that they refused to sail.

-"People come down to see a contest and that's what we should be putting on," Barker said.
-"When you look at the shoreline, there were a lot of people, given that it was just us sailing around on our own.
-We need to make sure we give them something to watch."

-Luna Rossa skipper Max Sirena said that participating in the opening race would have implicitly signaled his team approves of the rule changes, which organizers say improve safety.
+Luna Rossa skipper Max Sirena said participating in the opening race would have implicitly signalled his team approves of the rule changes, which organizers say improve safety.

-"We went out obviously watching the Kiwis racing around the course," Sirena said after New Zealand completed the course.
-"Today was hard for us to be on shore - as a sailor, as a sportsman."
+"We have no choice but to stay ashore until the International Jury has reached a decision on the matter.
+We have been forced into this position," Sirena said on his team's website on Sunday.

 Cafes, bars and viewing areas at a venue organizers built on San Francisco's waterfront for the Cup were far from crowded as the New Zealand yacht glided across the bay - alone - at speeds that briefly reached 42.8 knots, equivalent to 49 miles per hour, or 79 km per hour.